luk036/ellipsoid-method/ell-review.md

     \text{subject to}   & x \in \mathcal{K}.
   \end{array}
 $$ {#eq:convex-optimization}
-The optimization problem is treated as a feasibility problem with an additional constraint $f_0(x) < t$.
+We treat the optimization problem as a feasibility problem with an additional constraint $f_0(x) \le t$.
-Here, $f_0(x)$ could be a convex function or a quasiconvex function.
+Here, $f_0(x)$ could be a convex function or a quasi-convex function.
 $t$ is the best-so-far value of $f_0(x)$.
-The problem can be reformulated as:
+We can reformulate the problem as:
 $$\begin{array}{ll}
     \text{minimize}   & t, \\
     \text{subject to} & \Phi(x, t) < 0, \\